Pulmonary embolism (PE) is a life-threatening medical condition characterized by the sudden blockage of one or more arteries in the lungs.

 Streptokinase, urokinase, alteplase, and reteplase.

-95. What are some preventative measures that can be taken to avoid a PE?
+75. What are some preventative measures that can be taken to avoid a pulmonary embolism?

-Walking seated exercise, drink fluids, compression stockings, vein filter and pneumatic compression.
+Early ambulation, walking, exercise, drinking fluids, compression stockings, vein filters, and pneumatic compression.